Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Methodology

 \subsection{Chunking Scheme}

 Assume the maximum input sequence length of a pre-trained transformer model is $S$.
-We first split the long input sequence into $B = \lceil \frac{N}{S} \rceil$ chunks with each chunk length equal to $S$:
+We first split the long input sequence into $B = \lceil \frac{N}{S} \rceil$ chunks with each chunk length equal to $S$.
+To simplify the expression, we assume that a sentence is in only one chunk.
+In the practical experiment, we use the sentence-level segmentation \citep{Moro_Ragazzi_2022} to acquire a sequence of sentences, and then employ the greedy method to allocate sequentially these sentences to the chunks.
+If there is not enough space in the chunk for the current sentence, we will use the padding tokens to fill the chunk.
+Mathematically, these divided segments can be represented as:

 where $\vc^k_i = \vx_{(k-1)S+i}$, and $\lceil \cdot \rceil$ is the ceiling function.
-Since the last chunk might not have $S$ tokens from $\mX$, we append special padding tokens at the end, \textit{i.e.}, $\vc^k_i =\texttt{[PAD]} $ if $(k-1)S+i >N$ (as the [P] token in Fig.~\ref{fig:pipeline}).
-After chunking, we add additional \textit{beginning of sentence} (\texttt{[BOS]}) and \textit{end of sentence} (\texttt{[EOS]}) tokens to each chunk, and treat the chunks as a normal transformer input batch $\gC$ with batch size $B$:
+Since the chunk might not have $S$ tokens from $\mX$, we append special padding tokens at the end (see Figure~\ref{fig:pipeline}).
+After chunking, we add the start token (\texttt{[S]}) and end token (\texttt{[E]}) to each chunk, and treat the chunks as a normal transformer input batch $\gC$ with batch size $B$: